-Perhaps you did not know that the holography was born in 1947 and that the practical application itself started off the rising path of the 1960s laser discovery, but you probably remember the popular Star Trek series and EMH (Emergency Medical Doctor) hologram doctor and Lucas the Star Wars series where holograms were used as a means of communication, fun, exploration, espionage, and training for new Starfighter pilots.
+Perhaps you did not know that holography was born in 1947 and that the practical application itself started off the rising path of the 1960s laser discovery, but you probably remember the popular Star Trek series and EMH (Emergency Medical Doctor) hologram doctor and Lucas the Star Wars series where holograms were used as a means of communication, fun, exploration, espionage, and training for new Starfighter pilots.

-How does the hologram come from?
+Where does the hologram come from?

 The hologram is created by dividing the laser beam into two parts, one part of which is rejected by the subject of the recording (eg Princess Leia from Star Wars sage Ep.
 IV) and then the cross with the other part of the ray reflecting the mirror.
 Two reflected beams create an interference pattern that is then filmed.
-After the laser beam passes through the film, hologram projection itself results, resulting in a realistic three-dimensional image of the photographed object.
+After the laser beam passes through the film, hologram projection results in a realistic three-dimensional image of the photographed object.

 So, when the hologram directs light, the data, which is stored as an interlaced pattern, shape the original view of a particular object, which the eyes and minds of the observer perceive as a real object.
-Since light is present and light is characterized by small density, it is possible to walk through the holographic form and observe from all angles.
+Since light is present and is characterized by small density, it is possible to walk through the holographic form and observe from all angles.

 History of the hologram